gregrs-uk/python-fhrs-osm/README.md

 * Either FHRS name contains OSM name within it or names are closely matched using Levenshtein distance algorithm

 Clicking on a point shows links to the OSM node/way web page and the FHRS establishment web page, as well as allowing the user to copy relevant tag/value pairs into JOSM

+## Notes

+OSM ways are simplified to a single point at the center of the way.
+We use a modified version of overpy (overpy_mod) which, amongst other things, allows way centroids to be parsed.
+Hopefully this functionality will be included in later versions of overpy as I have made my modifications available through pull requests

 ## Copyright